qiskit-community/prototype-entanglement-forging/docs/3-explanatory_material/explanatory_material.md

 ### Freezing orbitals

 Since the execution time scales with the 5th power in the number of orbitals, it's a good idea to simplify the problem (if possible) by eliminating some of the orbitals.
 Some knowledge of chemistry is useful when picking orbitals to freeze.
 One good rule of thumb is to freeze the core orbital (for the case of water, this is the core oxygen 1s orbital).
-Furthermore, in the case of water, it turns out that orbital 3 (corresponding to the out-of-plane oxygen 2p orbitals) has different symmetry to the other orbitals, so excitations to orbital 3 are supressed.
+Furthermore, in the case of water, it turns out that orbital 3 (corresponding to the out-of-plane oxygen 2p orbitals) has different symmetry to the other orbitals, so excitations to orbital 3 are suppressed.
 For water, we thus freeze orbitals 0 and 3.

 The core orbitals can be found with the following code:
 ```